rjust/basic-stats/ASSIGNMENT.md

 **correctly identified** the defect-inducing commit.
 (Hint: what properties must be true about that commit?)

-9. Automate the process using a script, so that you only need to run `git bisect ...` once and git will output the faulty commit.
+7. Automate the process using a script, so that you only need to run `git bisect ...` once and git will output the faulty commit (this step is optional).

 ## Questions